kshanxs/King-of-Diamonds/docs/DEVELOPMENT.md

-# Development Guide - Balance of Diamonds
+# Development Guide - King of Diamonds

 ## 🚀 Quick Start for Development